JFlaherty347/CILisp/README.md

 easily iterated and improved so that CILisp could not only implement new features but maintain the usefulness of previous features.

 ### A Note About This Repository
 Please note that this repository was created after CILisp was programmed and as a result only contains minor update commits rather than major functionality updates.
+This project was created during the sophmore year of my undergraduate studies at
+CSUCI.